Updated: May 14

 - It can be hard to track which form of ATL marketing is more efficient.
 You don’t know how many people are calling you because they saw your ad in a newspaper, versus hearing it on radio (online, you can track where the clicks come from).

-- ATL marketing is subject to more compliance and legal issues; be careful with how you say things, or you may get reported for misleading advertising.
+- ATL marketing is subject to more compliance and legal issues; be careful with how you say things, or you may get reported for misleading advertising or get into trouble with your agency.

-Social media provides one of the most interactive avenues of marketing - but it's time consuming, and you do still have to be careful with what you say!
+Social media provides one of the most interactive avenues of marketing - but it's time consuming, and you still do have to be careful with what you put out there!

 - Regularly using Instagram to show off the properties you’re marketing